karwinski/QA-and-Git/git_notes.md

 Worktree: 4

 ```
-The important part is:
+To resume, the important part is:

-git reset -- myfile COPIES from HEAD to stage:
+`git reset -- myfile` COPIES from HEAD to stage:

-git checkout -- myfile COPIES from stage to worktree:
+`git checkout -- myfile` COPIES from stage to worktree:

-git checkout HEAD -- myfile COPIES from HEAD to both stage and worktree:
+`git checkout HEAD -- myfile` COPIES from HEAD to both stage and worktree:

-git commit myfile COPIES from worktree to both stage and HEAD:
+`git commit myfile` COPIES from worktree to both stage and HEAD:

-### Tutorial to do a PR
+## Tutorial to do a PR

 https://github.com/AeroPython/PyFME/wiki/Tutorial-paso-a-paso-del-flujo-de-trabajo

-### Don’t type your password every time
+## Don’t type your password every time

 Don’t type your password every time